dovydasbereisa/Update-alert-notification/README.md

 # How to install Update-notification:
-1. Download *Check for update.swift* [Download](https://github.com/dovydasbereisa/Update-notification/archive/master.zip)
+1. Download *"Check for update.swift"* [Download project files](https://github.com/dovydasbereisa/Update-notification/archive/master.zip)
 2. Drag It to your Project
 3. Use <kbd>cmd⌘</kbd> + <kbd>B</kbd> to build the project